Mississippi Counseling License Requirements

 Mississippi Counseling Career and Salary Information

-In Mississippi, there are at least 4,530 counselors working in various reported counseling fields.1-5 Most are employed as educational, guidance, school, and vocational counselors (2,080) and substance abuse, behavioral disorder, and mental health counselors (1,780).3,1 Average salaries for Mississippi counselors are $37,910 for rehabilitation counselors, $38,910 for marriage and family therapists, $39,710 for substance abuse, behavioral disorder, and mental health counselors, and $50,940 for educational, guidance, school, and vocational counselors.4,2,1,3
+In Mississippi, there are at least 4,580 counselors working in various reported counseling fields according to the Bureau of Labor Statistics (BLS).1-5 Most are employed as educational, guidance, school, and vocational counselors (2,110) and substance abuse, behavioral disorder, and mental health counselors (1,640).1,3 Average salaries for Mississippi counselors range from $36,380 for rehabilitation counselors to $51,990 for educational, guidance, and career counselors and advisors.3,4

 Counseling Associations in Mississippi